awards and honors

 Werner Baltes

-Board of Directors of the Food Chemical Society
+Board of the Food Chemistry Society

 Varrentrappstr.
 40 - 42